pouchdb/pouchdb/docs/_guides/queries.md

 {% include alert/end.html %}

+{% include alert/start.html variant="info" %}

+The <code>emit</code> function will be available in scope when the map function is run, so don't pass it in as a parameter.

+{% include alert/end.html %}

 Then you actually query it, by using the name you gave the design document when you saved it:

 ```js